-The Apple Secure Key Store Cryptographic Module, v1.0 is a hardware module implemented as a sub-chip and is identified as a single-chip standalone module.
-The physical boundary is considered to be SoC listed in Table 1.
-The module conforms to the Level 1 requirements for physical security.
+The Apple Secure Key Store Cryptographic Module, v9.0 is a hardware module implemented as a sub-chip and is identified as a single-chip embodiment.
+The physical boundary is considered to be each SoC listed in Table 1.
+The module conforms to the Level 2 requirements for physical security.
 The physical components that comprise the module are of production grade components with industry standard passivation applied.
+In addition, the module is covered with a tamper-evident coating that deters direct observation, probing, or manipulation of the single-chip.